|Office:||109 Clements Hall|

 Auburn University (PhD, 1978), Southern Methodist University (MA, 1974), George Washington University (BA, 1971)

-Dr. Rick Halperin began teaching human rights courses in 1990 in the William P. Clements Department of History.
+Dr. Rick Halperin started teaching in 1985 in the William P. Clements Department of History, and began teaching human rights courses in 1990.
 After being chosen as Director of the new Embrey Human Rights Program, he began overseeing its academic program, planning its public events, and developing a wide array of human rights focused trips.

 Halperin holds degrees in Southern U.S. History from Auburn University (PhD, 1978), Southern U.S. History from Southern Methodist University (MA, 1974), and U.S. History from George Washington University (BA, 1971).
 He also studied at The Sorbonne in Paris (1968-1969).